 The court floor ended up being repurposed as the bars, front of house desk, sound council and balcony floor.

-The building was originally built by Polish immigrants under the leadership of Father Peter Boleslaus Kwiatowski, a priest and later pastor of St. Anthony of Padua church, and hosted community events and programs for much of the 20th Century.
+The building was built by Polish immigrants under the leadership of Father Peter Boleslaus Kwiatowski, a priest and later pastor of St. Anthony of Padua church, and hosted community events and programs for much of the 20th Century.

 “It was important for us to look at the sentimental value before we demolished anything to see what we could preserve because it leaves a connection between the old Jersey City and the new Jersey City,” LoPiccolo says.

-“Great art always has messages and we hope that the younger generation and our followers can participate in a wonderful dialogue; we make sure that we are very inclusive,” she says.
-“It’s not easy to manage with no governmental support and no big grants, but we still believe that we should do it and that it’s worth it.”
+“Great art always has messages and we hope the younger generation and our followers can participate in a wonderful dialogue; we make sure that we are very inclusive,” she says.
+“It’s not easy to manage with no governmental support and no big grants; but we still believe that we should do it and that it’s worth it.”

 “Our vision is to try and please as many people as possible and reach a diverse audience,” he says.
 “We don’t want to focus on any one thing in particular.
 We want to look at our population as a whole and get as many people in here as possible.”